JDMullally/FishGame/Fish/Planning/manager-protocol.md

 `getTournamentStatistics()`
 - Player or Observer calls this method on Tournament Manger
-- The signature of this method is `() -> Statistic`
+- The signature of this method is `() -> String`
-    - A Statistic represents the current statistics for all players in the tournament
+    - A Statistic String represents the current statistics for all players in the tournament
-    - A Statistic can include the following:
+    - A Statistic String can include the following:
         - Player's current or final placement (depending on whether the tournament is ongoing or over)
         - Player's number of wins and losses
         - If a Player cheated